Director & Staff

 Kurt W. Jefferson, PhD

-Dr. Kurt Jefferson earned a BA from Western Illinois University in Political Science and MA and PhD degrees from the University of Missouri–Columbia in Political Science.
+Dr. Kurt Jefferson is currently the Dean of Graduate Education.
+He earned a BA from Western Illinois University in Political Science and MA and PhD degrees from the University of Missouri–Columbia in Political Science.
 He is the author of two books, the most recent of which is, Celtic Politics: Politics in Scotland, Ireland, and Wales.
 He has published numerous scholarly articles in such journals including the Journal of Scientific Psychology, The Encyclopedia of Race and Racism, and North American Journal of Welsh Studies.
 He has been a frequent commentator on world affairs and leadership in various local, regional, national, and international media outlets.
 Dr. Jefferson served more than 24 years at Westminster College in Fulton, Missouri, where he was a professor, department chair, division chair, and assistant dean.
 He was the founding director of leadership studies at Westminster where he also taught courses in leadership theories and practice, innovation and creativity, and transnational studies.

 Perry Sangalli, PhD

 Dr. Perry Sangalli serves as an adjunct assistant professor in the College of Education where he focuses on the admissions, capstone and dissertation committees for current students in the EdD: Leadership Program, teaches a dissertation seminar and provides doctoral direction.
 His significant experience in Catholic secondary schools; his long service in multiple roles, including his current position as president at Louisville’s Saint Xavier High School; his leadership on the Boards of several Catholic schools and consulting with Xaverian Brothers Sponsored Schools in Baltimore, MD, allow him to share real experiences of strategic planning, human resources leadership and trustee support.
 Sangalli also serves as a Trustee for Spalding University.